elementary-Inc/blog/_posts/2020-02-18-appcenter-spotlight-planner.md

 To me, syncing with multiple devices is table stakes for a project management or to-do app.
 I don't always have my main computer right in front of me, but that shouldn't stop me from jotting down a to-do or checking something off as done.
 Planner delivers wonderfully with its Todoist support.

-## Get Planner

-Planner is [available on AppCenter](https://appcenter.elementary.io/{{ page.rdnn }}) today for free.
-As with all apps on AppCenter, it's open source and [available on Github](https://github.com/alainm23/planner).

-{% include appcenter.html %}

-While Alain has made Planner available for free, they do have a [PayPal] and [Patreon] to help sustain development.
-If you're a fan of Planner or Alain's other apps, consider contributing via PayPal or becoming a patron!
-You can follow Alain on Twitter at [@alainm23], or Planner at [@planner_todo].

 ## Future

 What's coming in the future from Alain?
 They provided some teases: